Skip to Main Content

 • Students could record themselves practicing skills or giving presentations and submit to an instructor or peer for feedback

-• Video discussion boards via Flip or Canvas
+• Video discussion boards via Harmonize or Canvas